Switcher-io/switcher-php/README.md

 //initialize the api
 $sw = new \SwitcherIO\DeadManSwitch($urlId, $key);

-//call the /start endpoint (optional - only used if your switch has a max run time set)
+//call the /start endpoint to signal your job started (optional - only used if your switch has a max run time set)
 $sw->start();

-//run the task
+//your job code goes here

-//call /complete to notifiy Switcher.io the task has finished
+//call /complete to notifiy Switcher.io the job has finished
 $sw->complete();

 //you can also pause the switch